jaspector

 • (207) 564-3318 (phone)

-Typical inspection sequence: Typical sequence (MUBEC): Foundation/footing; framing; insulation/energy; plumbing rough-in (LPI); electrical rough-in; mechanical; final inspection; Certificate of Occupancy.
+Typical sequence: Typical sequence (MUBEC): Foundation/footing; framing; insulation/energy; plumbing rough-in (LPI); electrical rough-in; mechanical; final inspection; Certificate of Occupancy.

 All new construction (structures of any use); additions; structural alterations; demolitions; change of occupancy; decks, garages, sheds (any structure requiring compliance with MUBEC or the Land Use Ordinance).

-1. Download or pick up the Building Permit Application from the town website or the Code Enforcement office.
+To apply for a building permit in Dover-Foxcroft, ME, follow these steps: 1.
+Download or pick up the Building Permit Application from the town website or the Code Enforcement office.
 2. Prepare a complete set of building plans compliant with 2021 IRC (residential) or 2021 IBC (commercial).
 3. Include site plan showing setbacks, lot dimensions, and any shoreland zone proximity information.
 4. Obtain a letter of authorization to proceed from a state-licensed third-party MUBEC inspector (property owner's responsibility to hire).
 5. Submit completed application, plans, third-party inspector authorization letter, and site plan to Code Enforcement at 48 Morton Ave., Suite A. 6.
 Staff reviews for completeness; plan review conducted.
 7. Fee calculated and collected.
 8. Permit issued upon approval.
 9. Schedule inspections with Code Enforcement office at each construction stage.
 10. Obtain Certificate of Occupancy upon successful final inspection.